marcj/pybridge/README.md

 PyBridge starts a Python process and communicates with it via stdin/stdout.
 It uses [Deepkit](https://deepkit.ai) to serialize data between the two processes.

+It's important to type the API controller in TypeScript correctly, so Deepkit can serialize and deserialize the data correctly.
+Make sure it matches the Python function signature.